-We observe that for all $a \in \Pi$, $f_t(a)$ only has transitions remaining in "odd-classes" of the same level.
-Therefore, if there is a change in class level along $\rho_u$, it is along a transition generated by upward-closure.
+We observe that for all $a \in \Pi$, by definition, $f_t(a)$ only has transitions remaining in "odd-classes" of the same level.
+Therefore, if there is a change in class level along $\rho$, it is along a transition generated by upward-closure.
 Let $(Q, f(u_j), Q')$ be a "Büchi transition" in $\rho$.
 If both $Q$ and $Q'$ are "$2d-1$-classes", then the corresponding transition in $A$ can be taken of priority $\prioleq 2d-2$.
-Indeed, either we directly have $Q \trans{f_t(u_j):0} Q'$, in which case by definition there exists $q, q'$ respectively in $Q$ and $Q'$ such that $q \trans{u_j:c'} q'$ with $c' \prioleq 2d-2$, either this Büchi transition belongs to $f(u_j)$ by upward closure witnessed by some transition $(Q_1, c_t, Q_2)\in f_t(u_j)$.
-In this case, we have two possibilities: either $Q' \statel Q_2$, in which case the $\eps$-transition from $Q_2$ to $Q'$ is a transition between two different "$2d-1$-classes", and it can thus be chosen to be of priority $2d-2$; or $Q' = Q_2$ and $Q_1 \statel Q_0$, in which case $Q_2$ (and thus also $Q_1$) are "$2d-1$-classes", and the same argument applies for the transition between $Q_0$ and $Q_1$.\\ Else, if there is no "Büchi transition" between classes of level $2d-1$, then necessarily such a Büchi transition exists, and thus as $\rho$ is a cycle, there is one transition starting in a class of level $> 2d+1$ and ending in a class of level $2d-1$ (by minimality of $d$).
+Indeed, either we directly have $Q \trans{f_t(u_j):0} Q'$, in which case by definition there exists $q, q'$ respectively in $Q$ and $Q'$ such that $q \trans{u_j:c'} q'$ with $c' \prioleq 2d-2$, or this Büchi transition belongs to $f(u_j)$ by upward closure witnessed by some transition $(Q_1, c_t, Q_2)\in f_t(u_j)$.
+In this case, we have two possibilities: either $Q' \statel Q_2$, in which case the $\eps$-transition from $Q_2$ to $Q'$ is a transition between two different "$2d-1$-classes", and it can thus be chosen to be of priority $2d-2$; or $Q' = Q_2$ and $Q_1 \statel Q_0$, in which case $Q_2$ (and thus also $Q_1$) are "$2d-1$-classes", and the same argument applies for the transition between $Q_0$ and $Q_1$.\\ Else, if there is no "Büchi transition" between classes of level $2d-1$, there still necessarily exists a Büchi transition in $\rho$, which thus takes place between classes of smaller level (for at least one of them) by minimality of $d$.
+As $\rho$ is a cycle, there is thus one transition starting in a class of level $> 2d+1$ and ending in a class of level $2d-1$ (by minimality of $d$).
 Then the same argument as above applies, and we once again can choose this transition to be of priority $2d-2$.